temideewan/fullstack_open/part0/NewNoteDiagram.md

   participant browser
   participant server

+  Note right of browser: click event submits the post to the location of the form action

   browser->>server: Post request with new note content to new_note endpoint activate server server-->browser: response with a URL redirect to location "notes"